tomjoht/learnapidoc/_includes/content/activities/clone_repo_locally.md

     {: .tip}
     You don't need to type the full directory name.
 Just start typing the first few letters and then press your **Tab** key to autocomplete the rest.

     You might also want to browse to this folder via Finder (Mac) or Explorer (Windows).
-If you can view invisible files on your machine (for instructions on making hidden files visible, see one of the following: [Windows](https://support.microsoft.com/en-us/help/14201/windows-show-hidden-files) or [Mac](https://ianlunn.co.uk/articles/quickly-showhide-hidden-files-mac-os-x-mavericks/)), you will also see a git folder.
+The folder also continas an invisible folder called `.git`.
+For instructions on making hidden files visible, see one of the following: [Windows](https://support.microsoft.com/en-us/help/14201/windows-show-hidden-files) or [Mac](https://ianlunn.co.uk/articles/quickly-showhide-hidden-files-mac-os-x-mavericks/)).

 {% if page.workshop_activities == true %}*For more information related to this activity, see [Manage content in a GitHub wiki]({{site.rooturl}}pubapis_github_wikis.html).*{% endif %}